terra-money/docs/docs/dev/spec-market.md

 (1100 SDT) * (909.0909...
 SDR of Luna) = 1000000 SDR
 ```

-This specific example is meant to be more illustrative than realistic.
-With much larger liquidity pools used in production, the magnitude of the spread is diminished.
+This is meant to be an example.
+In reality, liquidity pools are much larger, diminishing the magnitude of the spread.

 The primary advantage of Constant-Product is that it offers “unbounded” liquidity, and swaps of any size can be serviced.